Sonic Crackers/Hidden content

 Thus, the name is in fact Sonic Stadium.
 "Studium" is a mere translation error by someone who does not understand both English and Japanese well enough to ascertain the original word.
 Other examples include Amy (エミー, Emī) being referred to as "Emy" in the Sonic CD PC OMAKE directory, and Knuckles (ナックルズ, Nakkuruzu) as "Knack[les]" in the Sonic the Hedgehog The Screen Saver SONICSS\ICON directory.

 Interestingly, the translator knew to convert the 'ji' back to 'd' at least.
 The error would have been more apparent if the header said "Sonic Stujium".
-He/She most likely looked up both "stujium" and "studium" in a dictionary, where he/she would have learned that "studium" is in fact a word in Latin, meaning "zeal".
+They most likely looked up both "stujium" and "studium" in a dictionary, where they would have learned that "studium" is in fact a word in Latin, meaning "zeal".